a2bprotocol/v0/README.md

 #### Onboarding

 When Ada joins the A2B protocol, she first generates NFTs as certificates of her revenue from each project she works on.
 Then Ada sets a ratio on each of her NFTs.
-These ratios represent the percentage of income that Ada is willing to direct to MCT.
+These ratios represent the percentage of income that Ada is willing to direct to NTBs.
 Ada's followers, who trust in her expertise and project selections, become her FT holders.
 The A2B smart contract opens a decentralized exchange for Ada's FTs, allowing her followers to trade them.

-#### Revenue Distribution
+#### Revenue Routing

-When Ada earns money from her blockchain projects, as represented by her NFTs, a pre-determined portion of each revenue will be redirected to her MCT.
-When the amount of tokens stored in Ada's MCT reaches the established threshold, these tokens will be sent to purchase and burn Ada's FTs.
+When Ada earns money from her blockchain projects, as represented by her NFTs, a pre-determined portion of each revenue will be redirected to add liquidity for corresponding liquidity pool.

 #### Decentralized Token Exchange

 Ada's fans trade her FTs through the exchange.
-As Ada continues to improve as a blockchain developer and earns more compensation from various projects, the revenue flowing into her MCT also increases, which in turn burns more FTs and makes FT more scarce.
+As Ada continues to improve as a blockchain developer and earns more compensation from various projects, the revenue flowing into her AMM also increases, which provides better liquidity for her FT.
 This process also benefits her followers.

 ### Joanne (Airbnb host)